andreasvestergaard/Surfcast/README.md

 ________

-Hi Flatiron School - this is my first iOS app on github
+Hi Flatiron School - this is my first iOS app on github.

 *Bonus Flatiron School hack*: try typing "Flatiron" instead of city name in the text field.